How to Thrive on a Multi-day Hiking Adventure

 If you intend to buy new hiking shoes, break them in well ahead of time by routinely hiking distances exceeding those you’ll encounter on your planned hike.
 The night before your trip, cut your toenails.
 Just trust us on this one.
 Wear hiking socks and bring an extra pair along with moleskin and small bandages.
 At the first sensation of a “hot spot,” apply moleskin or second skin.

 Take a few days to acclimate before pushing yourself at higher elevations, and even then, proceed cautiously and with a hiking partner.
 The same goes for hiking in hot weather.
 If you spend most of your time in an air-conditioned office or in cooler climates and plan to hike in hot temperatures, take some time to get used to the weather before pushing yourself too hard.

 4) Hydrate, hydrate, hydrate

 If you are thirsty at the trailhead, you’re already dehydrated.
 Hydrate the night before your hike, the day before, even two days before and carry plenty of water.
-On Grand Canyon hiking trips we recommend each person carry three liters (100 ounces) of water.
 Water (plus accompanying salty foods) is the best thing you can put in your body.
 Steer clear of drinks with too much caffeine or sugar and be sure to avoid alcohol the night before your trip.
 Save that celebratory beer or cocktail for the night after your big hike.